rackerlabs/rackspace-how-to/content/cloud-servers/rescue-mode.md

 **Note**: This process has been tested only on Cloud Servers.

-1. With the server in rescue mode and the original system drive set to online, open a command-line interface (CLI).
+1. With the server in rescue mode and the original system drive set to **Online**, open a command-line interface (CLI).

-    **Note**: Do not use Powershell for this process because the commands will not work.
+    **Note**: Do not use PowerShell for this process because the commands will not work.

 2. Run the following command: